- Published 3 months ago on

 However, the better part and other of the popular attraction lies beyond the Manaslu Mountains.
 These gravelled routes lead up to the highest point of the trek from which all sides of the mountains can be viewed clearly.

 The Manaslu Circuit Trek is amongst one of the most challenging treks, but not an off-beaten hike that hasn't put a stop to everyone from persevering because of the charm underlying all the difficulties.
-Overall, if the trip was challenging and enjoyable, wouldn't the destination be more sufficient?
+Overall, if the trip were challenging and enjoyable, wouldn't the destination be more sufficient?

 Usually, the trek begins with a smooth trip to Arughat and followed by a hike to Gorkha.
 The highest point to watch out for stands at 5,160 meters is the Larkya Pass and comes soon after you pass Gorkha.